vincent-van-hoef/reportjs/README.md

 ## Aim

-This packages allows for dropdown menus to select which figure to show in Bookdown and Rmarkdown reports.
+This packages allows for dropdown menus to select which figure to show in Bookdown and Rmarkdown reports without having to use something like Shiny.
+This means this can also be used in stand-aline offline reports.
 It is based on bootstrap-select and the Bootstrap toolkit.
 For now, it consists of a single function to be used in a R chunk in the Rmd file.
 This adaptation is heavily based on the package bsselectR which did not work for pdf figures.

 ## Usage